oathbound01/Programmazione-Avanzata-UNIVPM-23-24/README.md

 ### **<mark>/move/:gameId:</mark>**
 This is the route used to make a move in the Tic-Tac-Toe game board of game with id `gameId`.
-It will ad an 'X' if the user is player one or an 'O' if it's player two.
+It will add an 'X' if the user is player one or an 'O' if it's player two.
 - `move`: the coordinates of the board space where to place the next move.
-0-8 for 2D games, [0-3, 0,15] for 3D games;
+0-8 for 2D games, [0-3, 0-15] for 3D games (with the former number being the vertical board and the latter being the position on that board);
 ```
 {
     "move": "0",